brontozaur/books-extjs-spring-boot/README.md

 However, the source code quickly became something else, i didn't think about it very much: a learning platform for some cool technologies.
 I wanted to have more features, to adapt more standards and technologies in this app (regardless of their utility for this project), to be an incubator of cool stuffs.
-After migration from Google code to GitHub, some development and maintenance was done in GitHub as well, but nothing fancy.
+After migration from Google Code to GitHub, some development and maintenance was done in GitHub as well, but nothing fancy.
 Starting from this year, the back-end was completely redesigned and rewritten to integrate more features.